Cheryl Arutt, Psy.D., is a licensed clinical psychologist in Los Angeles, specializing in creative artist issues, trauma recovery, and fertility.

 [Links open in a new window, so you can keep listening.]

-Psychologist Cheryl Arutt writes in one of her guest articles on my main site:
+Dr. Arutt writes in one of her guest articles on my sites:

 “Creating art has always been a way to channel emotional intensity…If you are an artist, you are your instrument.
 The greater access you maintain to yourself, the richer and broader your array of creative tools.”